 The reality is actually far more diverse, with a range of different weathers, temperatures and climates to experience as the seasons come and go.
 In fact, the weather is so temperamental in Iceland that you can expect to experience a gamut of conditions on a day-to-day basis - enough to keep you on your toes during your stay!

-So when should you think about visiting?
+So when is the best time to visit Iceland?
 We’ve written this guide to discuss the different seasons in the year, what to expect weather-wise and how it might impact your trip.

-As the most obvious choice for a holiday, we’re happy to say that summer is a wonderful time of year to make your trip over to Iceland.
+As the most obvious choice for a trip to Iceland, we’re happy to say that an Icelandic summer is a wonderful experience for visitors.
 Whilst the temperature never really gets to an uncomfortable level, it typically will range between 40F (5C) and 58F (15C), so you’ll be comfortable as you explore the breadth of nature and activities to explore.

 F-roads are all generally open and there are a number of incredible sights to see, including the Northern Lights at the very tail-end of summer and the Midnight Sun - a phenomenon where it is daylight nearly 24 hours in a row.
 With that said, tourism is at its height during this season, so if you’re keen to get away from the crowd and step off the beaten path, this might not be the time for your visit.